-- 48. There is no precise legal definition for the term profession.45 Traditionally, the Courts considered that the word profession implied specialised knowledge as distinguished from mere skill.46 The professions originally referred to theology, law and medicine, but over time extended to include other occupations, for example, accounting and architecture. - 49.
-The Courts acknowledge that the use of the term varies over time and progresses with the general community's understanding and use of the term.47 - 50.
-Professions are considered a class or subset of occupations, the size and distinguishing features of which are not fixed.48 Factors that usually distinguish an occupation as a profession include the following - (a) A professional possesses special knowledge which is attained after prolonged study, training and application, as distinguished from mere skill. - (b) There are particular standards imposed upon the profession and certain ethical responsibilities imposed upon the professional person. - (c) There will typically be some form of official accreditation accompanied by evidence of qualification. - (d) A profession will usually have an overarching governing body that provides certification, accreditation and training. - 51.
-Whether or not an occupation can be characterised as a profession is a question of fact or degree.49 The Commissioner will have regard to the individual facts of each case when determining whether an occupation is a profession for the purposes of the definition of professional association.
+- 48. The Oxford Dictionary defines 'profession' as it relates to professional occupation to mean 'an occupation in which a professed knowledge of some subject, field or science is applied; a vocation or career, especially one that involves prolonged training and a formal qualification'. - 49.
+There is no precise legal definition for the term profession.45 Traditionally, the Courts considered that the word profession implied specialised knowledge as distinguished from mere skill.46 The professions originally referred to theology, law and medicine, but over time extended to include other occupations, for example, accounting and architecture. - 50.
+The Courts acknowledge that the use of the term varies over time and progresses with the general community's understanding and use of the term.47 - 51.
+Professions are considered a class or subset of occupations, the size and distinguishing features of which are not fixed.48 Factors that usually distinguish an occupation as a profession include the following - (a) A professional possesses special knowledge which is attained after prolonged study, training and application, as distinguished from mere skill. - (b) There are particular standards imposed upon the profession and certain ethical responsibilities imposed upon the professional person.